JoshuaDiaz/CV-with-FPGA/Writeups/Lab Info/Lab Doc.md

 In this lab, you will split into two teams to develop an FPGA module capable of detecting basic shapes from a camera input.
 This device will be mounted on the robot to identify these shapes on the walls of the maze.

 Below is a block diagram of the device that will implemented.
+The red blocks, along with all of the interconnects will be made by you, the white ones are provided.

 ![BLOCK DIAGRAM](Lab3BlockDiagram.png "Block, Lock, and Drop it")